Seema Rahmani

-Seema Rahmani is an American film actress, television presenter, writer, producer, director, singer, event host, poet, and a philanthropist.
+Seema Rahmani is an American film actress and television presenter.

-Early life
+Early and personal life

-While her family background links to Pune, India, Seema was born and raised in Kuwait.
-Her father worked with an oil company and her mother as an English teacher in a Kuwaiti government high school.
-At age 15, she moved to the U.S., completed high school in Newark, New York, a Bachelor of Science with a minor in Mathematics at State University of New York at Fredonia, and an M.A. in Marketing-Advertising from Emerson College in Boston.
-She enjoyed a marketing-advertising and public relations corporate career for a few years before she started her acting career.
+Seema was born and raised in Kuwait.
+Her family's native place is Pune, India.
+At the age of 15, she moved to the United States.
+She completed her high school education in Newark, New York.
+She graduated with a Bachelor of Science with a Minor in Mathematics from State University of New York.
+She holds a Master of Arts in Marketing from Emerson College, Boston.

 Career

 In 1997, Seema left a PR corporate career in Los Angeles, California and joined theater, thus beginning her acting career.
 She soon landed stints in two television series - Alias for ABC and Roswell for Warner Brothers 2000–2001.